zdennis/yap-shell-core/WISHLIST.md

+* need to add custom tab completion for aliases, builtins, shell commands, and file system commands

 * support user-specified gems to install (so they're available for rc files)

 * truncate the prompt so you can type long commands